redryerye/SwiftUI-MVVM/README.md

 # SwiftUI-MVVM

-This is a demo project built with SwiftUI in MVVM architecture, together with the Observation framework.
+This is a demo project built with SwiftUI and MVVM architecture, together with the Observation framework.

 The primary advantage of using a View Model is its testability.
 By separating the logic from the view we can easily test state changes.